 Christmas Eve often takes a backseat to the 25th, but personally, I prefer the laid back day-before.
 You don’t have to worry about a big meal (unless you really want to), plus most people don’t have to work and kids start Christmas break.
 Plus plus, it’s Santa’s big night!
 Christmas Eve is the perfect time to remember old traditions or to start new ones with your family.
-After you have gone out for Breakfast with Santa and attended a quirky NJ Christmas event -- Here’s a list of 11 fun things to do with your kids from tracking Santa to baking cookies to holiday crafts and more!
+After you have gone out for Breakfast with Santa, experienced some free holiday fun and attended a quirky NJ Christmas event -- Here’s a list of 11 fun things to do with your kids from tracking Santa to baking cookies to holiday crafts and more!

 1. Bake Cookies: I have many fond memories of baking Christmas cookies with my mom.
 Spritz cookies were a staple in our house.
 All you need is a cookie press (I have this one) and grab some sprinkles, colored sugars, red hots and any other decorations you like.
 Cookie presses make cute little cookies very easily.
 Plus the Spritz recipe is so easy to make (I use this one) and so much fun to decorate!
 My three-year-old loves decorating the little Christmas trees and wreathes with sprinkles (almost as much as he loved eating the sprinkles).

 2. Be Charitable: There are so many ways to give back at this time of year.
 The many options can be overwhelming, but consider something like adopting a family in need, donating a meal or simply giving to a local toy drive.
 The New Jersey Division of the Salvation Army organizes an Adopt-A-Family Program.
 The program matches impoverished families with individual or group sponsors to provide for their holiday needs.
 Visit the website to fill out an application.